perl11/cperl/STATUS.md

 Tested and developed on linux and darwin 64bit. darwin 32bit fails on two unrelated core tests (issignaling setpayloadsig + chmod linked in).
+Windows is smoked with MSVC 10 and 12 for 32 and 64bit.

-The current release [5.22.3c](https://github.com/perl11/cperl/releases/) is stable. cperl-5.24.0 is alomst done.
+The current release [5.22.3c](https://github.com/perl11/cperl/releases/) is stable. cperl-5.24.0 is almost done.
+See RC4.

 All tests pass.
 CPAN works.